bdusell/jitsu/README.md

 Bower and Gulp.
 The example gulpfile is used to concatenate and minify CSS and JavaScript assets.

-The scripts `lib/bin/makedb-sqlite` and `lib/bin/makedb-mysql` can be used to clobber a project's database.
-The files under `demo/src/sql/` define the schema of the example project.

 ## Usage ##

-Phrame is designed so that any system which has Apache configured to run (a recent version of) PHP and process `.htaccess` files can serve a Phrame app simply by including a few of its bootstrapping files into a file named, say, `index.php`, generating an appropriate `.htaccess` file, and serving its directory to the web.
+Jitsu is designed so that any system which has Apache configured to run a fairly recent version of PHP and process `.htaccess` files can serve an application simply by including a few of its bootstrapping files into a file named, say, `index.php`, generating an appropriate `.htaccess` file, and serving its directory to the web.
 On a Linux system, this could be as simple as generating a build and creating a symlink under `/var/www/` to its directory.

 In the example project, the build process requires the use of `gulp`, `bower`, and `make`.
 Follow these steps to install these build tools: